 Meet Kate Mukungu, Your Celebrant in North East England

-For over twenty five years I worked in community development and charitable organisations, including twelve years as a chief executive.
-My roles have focused on tackling health inequalities and supporting people affected by mental health issues, substance misuse, domestic abuse and HIV.
+For over twenty-five years I worked in community development and charitable organisations, including twelve years as a chief executive.
+My roles have focused on tackling health inequalities and supporting people affected by issues including poor mental health, substance misuse, domestic abuse, and HIV.
+I also spent several years completing a doctorate researching how women activists organise to tackle violence against women and girls, and worked as a university lecturer during that time

 Why Did Kate Become a Celebrant?

-I first became interested in becoming a celebrant in 2013 when supporting campaigns for equal marriage for same sex couples in Ireland and the UK.
-The struggle for marriage equality made me think about how groups of people have been excluded from ceremonies throughout history.
-I wanted to play my part in challenging this exclusion, as I explain in my first blog post .
+My interest in celebrancy began in 2013 while supporting campaigns for equal marriage for same-sex couples in Ireland and the UK.
+That struggle made me think deeply about how people have been excluded from ceremonies throughout history and I wanted to play my part in changing that.
+I also drew on my own experiences of ceremonies that felt constrained by inflexible formats, where I would have welcomed more freedom of expression.
+You can read more about my motivations in my first blog and second blog posts.

 What Does Kate’s Logo Mean?